-the study, in the first chapter of Introduction, the genesis of privatization/disinvestment in the world, accompanied by definitions, approaches, rationale and identification of existence of paramount problem of determination of strategy of economic valuation and pricing of disinvestment are discussed In addition to this, the growth of privatization revenues as a percentage of GNP of selected countries all over the globe who have had resorted and implemented the strategy of privatization as one of the source of resource mobilization for national developments also discussed.
-General problems of privatization with special emphasis on problem of ological determination of strategy of valuation and pricing of equity shares for disinvestment, keeping in mind the rationale for the study have also been discussed at length.
-After discussing the rationale of the study, objective of the study under reference is also discussed.
-Literature survey of privatization in general and in particular related to valuation and pricing of a share of disinvested PSUs all over the globe and in India has been conducted.
-From the available literatures on the subject, it has been found that no scientific study of this kind has been carried out either in the private sector or in the public sector, either in India or outside the India.
-Thereafter, the research methodology and selection of statistical techniques such as parametric approach of ANOVA, descriptive statistics, modified Tobin's Q Ratio, log based Un-Adjusted Returns (UAR) and Market Adjusted Returns (MKAR) to arrive at the ological conclusion with respect to objectives of the study are discussed.
+In the first chapter of Introduction, the genesis of privatization/disinvestment in the world, accompanied by definitions, approaches, rationale, the growth of privatization revenues as a percentage of GNP of selected countries all over the globe and identification of existence of paramount problem of determination of strategy economic valuation and pricing of disinvestment are discussed.
+General problems of privatization with special emphasis on problem of ological determination of strategy of valuation and pricing of equity shares for disinvestment, keeping in mind the rationale and objectives of the study have also been discussed at length.
+From the available literatures on the subject, it has been found that no scientific study of this kind has been carried out either in the private sector or in the public sector, either in India or outside of India.
+Thereafter, the research methodology and selection of statistical techniques such as parametric approach of ANOVA, descriptive statistics, modified Tobin's Q Ratio, log based Un-Adjusted Returns (UAR) and Market Adjusted Returns (MKAR) to arrive at the ological conclusions with respect to objectives of the study are discussed.

-In the second Chapter of 'Global Disinvestments-An Overview', alongwith the different techniques of disinvestment, selected Country-wise and Sector-wise methods of privatization have been discussed While, there are in all 21 methods of privatization in general, most popular and widely used methods are Public Offering of

-Shares, Private Sale of Shares, Sale of Assets, Fragmentation, New Private Investment, Management / Employee buyout, Management Contract and the lease Strengths and weaknesses of each of the popular methods have been discussed alongwith different motivation for its choice.
-Determinants and criterion for selection of methods of disinvestment are also discussed At the end 9 major countries experiences in the implementation of disinvestment are also discussed.
+In the second Chapter of 'Global Disinvestments-An Overview', alongwith the different techniques of disinvestment, selected Country-wise and Sector-wise methods of privatization have been discussed.
+While, there are in all 21 methods of privatization in general, most popular and widely used methods are Public Offering of Shares, Private Sale of Shares, Sale of Assets, Fragmentation, New Private Investment, Management / Employee buyout, Management Contract and the lease.
+Strengths and weaknesses of each of the popular methods have been discussed alongwith different motivation for its choice.
+Determinants and criterion for selection of methods of disinvestment are also discussed.
+At the end 9 major countries experiences in the implementation of disinvestment are also discussed

-In the third chapter 'Indian Disinvestments- an Overview', disinvestment in India, since inception have been discussed Among others, genesis of Indian PSUs, types of PSUs, broad statistics of its performance in last 10 years and its broad objectives and broad comparison of its achievements and failures have been discussed.
-However, the global wave of privatization, sputter of command economy, astronomical amount of fiscal deficit of diabetic Indian economy, sub-optimal performance of Indian PSUs, etc., have justified the need for disinvestment in India since 1991-92 through 1999-2000.
+In the third chapter 'Indian Disinvestments- an Overview', disinvestment in India, since inception have been discussed.
+Among others, genesis of Indian PSUs, types of PSUs, broad statistics of its performance in last 10 years and its broad objectives and broad comparison of its achievements and failures have been discussed.
+However, it is observed that the global wave of privatization, sputter of command economy, astronomical amount of fiscal deficit of diabetic Indian economy, sub-optimal performance of Indian PSUs, etc., have justified the need for disinvestment in India since 1991-92 through 1999-2000.
 Disinvestment in detail with specific reference to rounds of disinvestment, method of sale, number of PSUs in which disinvestment have been made, number of shares sold, the amount realised alongwith average annual realisations per equity share of a portfolio of Indian Government, etc. are computed and compared.
 From the analysis, it has been found that in India,